Azure/azure-ai-personalized-offers/Automated Deployment Guide/Post Deployment Instructions.md

   	- Select the query on the left
   	- Click the **gear** icon to the right of **Source** in the **Applied Steps** section of the **Query Settings**
-  	- Put in the URI that you got from DocumentDB into the **URL** field and click **OK**
+  	- Put in the URI that you got from Cosmos DB into the **URL** field and click **OK**
-  	- A prompt should ask you for the Account Key enter the Primary Key from DocumentDB in the **Account key** field (You should only have to do this for the first query)
+  	- A prompt should ask you for the Account Key enter the Primary Key from Cosmos DB in the **Account key** field (You should only have to do this for the first query)
   	- Repeat these steps for the other queries listed above.

   - For these **userProductViews** there are some additional steps to take.
 Each of the **Applied Steps** must be examined to see that the right values are there.